uvemas/ViTables/doc/usersguide-ch5.rst

 if settings are stored in a plain text file editing it by hand is not recommended.
 Some settings, like fonts or geometry settings [#f3]_, are stored in a way not really intended to be modified manually.

+Anyway it can be worth how settings are stored so let's do it.
 The configuration file is divided into sections, labeled as [section_name].
 Every section is made of subsections written as key/value pairs and representing the item that is being